Top 10 Family Summer Activities in Sonoma County

 Fuel up with lunch at The Boat House in town, where owner Captain Rick Powers' schooner hauls in seafood straight from the water for Dungeness crab cake sandwiches, briny oysters, and legendary rock cod fish-n-chips.

 Owner Suki Waters is a local Native American descendant, guide, and kayak instructor, specializing in wildlife, Sonoma history, and ecology tours.
 From beginner boaters to skilled sports enthusiasts, there's an adventure for all, staged along the amazing coast.
 Explore the quiet estuary or tackle the dancing sea, and keep your eyes peeled for area residents like sea lions, harbor seals, otters, birds, and maybe even a whale.

 The hillsides and redwood forests bring gorgeous Pacific Ocean views, made even finer on horseback.
-When you see the big, gentle eyes of the noble steeds, you know the creatures are well loved, living on their 378 acre scenic ocean view ranch.
-Combine happy animals with stunning open range, vistas, cliffs and beaches, and you’re in for a one-of-a-kind encounter.
-There are ocean view, trail, and dazzling sunset rides, all as relaxing or exhilarating as your experience level allows.
+When you see the big, gentle eyes of the noble steeds, you know the creatures are well loved.
+Combine happy animals with stunning open range, vistas, cliffs, and beaches, and you're in for a special encounter.
+There are two local options for guided horseback rides, each offering beach, sand dune, and inland trail rides, all as relaxing or exhilarating as your experience level allows.

 Sonoma Canopy Tours, Occidental